 A day in the life of a supply teacher in London

 Being a supply teacher, or substitute teacher, in London is certainly not boring!
-There are approximately 3250 schools in London and nearly 14 million pupils, so there are always schools looking for great supply teachers.
+There are approximately 3250 schools in London and nearly 14 million pupils, so there are always schools, including secondary schools, looking for great supply teachers.

-But what can you expect as as a supply teacher in London?
+But what can you expect as a supply teacher in London?
 Here is a typical day!

-As a supply teacher in London you are on call from the early hours, and if you don’t have a booking already should be up around 6.30am waiting to see what day vacancies are available.
+As a supply teacher in London, the day starts early for a secondary teacher.
+You are on call from the early hours, and if you don’t have a booking already, you should be up around 6.30am waiting to see what day vacancies are available.
 Bear in mind that it can easily take an hour to get across London, so you need to be prepared to travel.
 Make sure you have everything packed and ready to leave at a moment’s notice.
 It’s good to arrive at 8 or thereabouts, so you can meet other staff as they come in, and make sure that the senior leadership team are aware of your arrival.

 8am – Spend time in the staff room

 If all goes well, you will be asked back to the school again.
 So it’s good to get on well with your colleagues.
 Spend some time before the day starts chatting to other staff and getting to know them and the school.
-Don’t let them scare you, but do ask advice from other teachers ol around particular ways of working the teacher you are covering has, or any students and pupils who might need extra support.
+Don’t let them scare you, but do ask advice from other teachers around particular ways of working the teacher you are covering has, or any students and pupils who might need extra support.
 It’s always best to be prepared.
+While teaching offers a stable career, the salaries are often lower than those in other jobs that may require fewer qualifications or responsibilities.

 9am – First lesson begins!

-The teaching day starts.
+The teaching day starts for a secondary teacher.
 Introduce yourself, and set rules and expectations for the lesson.
 Make sure they know that you’re not there to be taken advantage of, and it’s school as normal.
 Some pupils and students will misbehave with supply teachers, so stand up for yourself and be firm – but likeable.

 10.30am – Enjoy a cuppa if you can